miklevin/MikeLev.in/index.md

 help.
 Probably iContact, Campaigner, SMTP and Kickbox.
 Well, you get it.
 I'm building a community here and I'm going to need to tap some other ZD magic to do it at scale.
 Look me up on Email, Workspace, Slack, LinkedIn, Twitter, yadda yadda.
 I'm easy to reach there.
-If you don't, I am pretty sure you will be asked why not.
+Why not?
 Think of it as just a wacky experiment.
-I'll try to be less than my normal jerk self.
-We're writing a modern-day OZ story here, and you can be a part of it.
+We're writing a modern-day OZ story here.
+You and me together.
+***We're*** the WiZarDs of MOZ.

 Little ol' me?
 Well, I'm just Gideon from ***Gravity Falls***... uh, I mean Dorothy from OZ... uh, I mean Mike Levin of the propertyless Ark-carrying